vortesserax-wb/cidoc_crm_rdf/README.md

 Further, the property ranges defined as rdfs:Literal in this implementation do not inherit the properties of the superclasses defined in the CIDOC Model.
 A separate guideline will describe how to instantiate such properties if at all needed.

-Another aspect considered for the implementation of properties in RDFs is whether a distinct inverse property definition should be provided.
+Another aspect considered for the implementation of properties in RDFS is whether a distinct inverse property definition should be provided.

 In this version we followed the following policies regarding CIDOC Properties implementation in RDFS: